socadk/design-practice-repository/artifact-templates/SDPR-RefinedEndpointList.md

 ### Usage (Produced and Consumed When)

-A Refined Endpoint List (REL) is produced in Step 5 in [stepwise service design activity](../activities/SDPR-StepwiseServiceDesign.md), service layer design (the API provides the remote facades).
+A Refined Endpoint List (REL) is produced in Step 5 in [stepwise service design activity](../activities/SDPR-StepwiseServiceDesign.md), remote service layer design (the API provides the remote facades).

 <!-- * Step 5 of the EXPOSE technique -->